 “The Overtown Music Project celebrates the music, history and spirit of Overtown in its heyday.
 Once recognized as the epicenter of music in Miami, a place where Thurgood Marshall vacationed and Langston Hughes wrote poetry, Overtown is now considered by most of Miami as a dangerous and blighted area with more vacant lots than buildings.”

-Few remember “the Harlem of the South” when dozens of nightclubs dotted the streets and hosted marquee acts like Count Basie and Dizzy Gillespie.
-African Americans once thrived in Overtown, then came desegration and highways.
+Few can remember “the Harlem of the South” when dozens of nightclubs dotted the streets and hosted marquee acts like Count Basie and Dizzy Gillespie.
+African Americans once thrived in Overtown, then came desegregation and highways.
+Here’s a look:

 Despite Overtown’s proximity to Miami and hotspots like South Beach, it is but a shadow of its former self.
 The clubs, hotels and commercial centers that once lined Overtown have been demolished.

 Conversation with Amy Rosenberg

 How did you become involved with the Overtown Music Project?

 It was purely by accident.
 I was on a walking tour in Overtown four years ago and fell in love with the area.
 I have a pretty vivid imagination and the stories just blew me away.
 It’s an area that looks kind of ravaged in parts but there is such rich, and largely forgotten history there.
 Six weeks after that tour, I sold my small business and started OMP.
 Crazy, right?